Allow ×

 MILL WORKERS

 Families worked side by side in the textile mills.
-School leavers would start in
+School leavers would start in the mills and often work their whole life to retirement in the same mill.

 Tartan Travels